da667/Autosnort/README.txt

 4. Add support for inline installs either through guided installation and configuration of bridge-utils, or through proper use of the snort daq, maybe even pf_ring if I can figure out how the hell pf_ring works.

-5. Add support for running pulled pork to create a base ruleset, instead of defaulting to all rules on.

 I think this is enough of a list combined with getting the script to run on other distros to keep me busy for a long time.
 If there's functionality you would see added, by all means, offer your suggestions, my contact information is up top.